mmx1/sslScanGo/README.md

     $GOPATH/bin/sslScanGo -analyze

-executes the query code and outputs 3 files:
+executes the query code and outputs  files:
   1) BigResult.txt => main result of the paper comparing hosts that utilize DHE key exchange for the TLS handshake with the number of hosts that utilize weak DHE parameters (i.e. keyexchange bits < authentication key bits)
+  2) mainResult.png => plot of key exchange key strength vs authentication key strength
-  2) TableI.txt => List of errors from querying the domains
+  3) TableI.txt => List of errors from querying the domains
-  3) TableII.txt => What the hosts utilize for key exchange (RSA, DHE, ECDHE)
+  4) TableII.txt => What the hosts utilize for key exchange (RSA, DHE, ECDHE)
-  4) TableIII.txt => Number of hosts for each key size of DHE
+  5) TableIII.txt => Number of hosts for each key size of DHE
+  6) TableIV.txt => Enumerating the curves used for EC key exchange suites
+  7) TableV.txt => Enumerating authentication algorithms
+  8) TableVI.txt => Enumerating authentication key strengths